 The US response downplays the compromise and says that ‘This is of course the old Brown code…’ however a report (7) examining the codes recovered from the Japanese messages shows that a message from Bombay, dated 9 August ’44 was enciphered on the keylist No13 and either the No 20-3 or 20-4 alphabet strips and also mentions a message from Calcutta of August 10, 1944 enciphered on keylist No 19 and alphabet strip 25-4.
 These seem to be the messages mentioned in telegram 190.

 3).
 In September 1944 Finland signed an armistice with the Soviet Union.
 The people in charge of the Finnish signal intelligence service anticipated this move and fearing a Soviet takeover of the country had taken measures to relocate the radio service to Sweden.
 This operation was called Stella Polaris (Polar Star).
 In late September roughly 700 people, comprising members of the intelligence services and their families were transported by ship to Sweden.
 The Finns had come to an agreement with the Swedish intelligence service that their people would be allowed to stay and in return the Swedes would get the Finnish crypto archives and their radio equipment.
-At the same time colonel Hallamaa, head of the signals intelligence service, gathered funds for the Stella Polaris group by selling the solved codes in the Finnish archives to the Americans, British and Japanese.The Finns revealed to the American representatives that they had solved several State Department codes and could read the messages from a number of embassies including Bern, Switzerland.
-A summary of their work was included in the so-called Carlson-Goldsberry report of November 1944 (9).
-This report was prepared by cryptanalyst Paavo Carlson of the Army’s Signal Security Agency and Paul E. Goldsberry of the State Department’s cipher unit after interviewing Finnish codebreakers and receiving cipher material from them.
+At the same time colonel Hallamaa, head of the signals intelligence service, gathered funds for the Stella Polaris group by selling the solved codes in the Finnish archives to the Americans, British and Japanese.The Finns revealed to the American representatives that they had solved several State Department codes and could read the messages from a number of embassies including Bern, Switzerland (9).

-This report is still classified by the NSA, however a message sent from Washington in November 1944 says that 18 US cipher systems had been solved by the Finns (10).
+According to a US message sent from Washington in November 1944 the Finnish codebreakers had solved 18 US cipher systems (10).

 4).
 In 1945, after the war ended in Europe, the Anglo-Americans launched an operation called TICOM whose goal was to capture the archives of the German codebreaking agencies and interrogate their personnel.
 The surviving archives of OKW/Chi (Signal Intelligence Agency of the Supreme Command of the Armed Forces) were located at the bottom of lake Schliersee and divers were sent to retrieve the sealed boxes (11).
 According to a message from William Friedman to Frank Rowlett, dated 13 August 1945 (12), a cursory examination of the messages found in one of the boxes revealed several important US telegrams from 1943 and 1944.
 When these were matched with the State Department’s original messages it was found that some had been sent on the M-138-A strip system.
 Friedman’s comments on the discrepancies in this case are revealing:‘It is largely a quote from a Note and maybe it was correct to send the message in Brown Code.
 But why mark it ‘Top Secret’?
 If it was not in Brown Code then I am at a loss to account for this one and there would seem to be certainly something "very rotten in the State of Denmark".
 If, as I assume, the modified strip cipher was in use everywhere after 1 January 1944, and the statement of German cryptanalysts, to the effect that they could not handle the modified version of that cipher, are true then what shall we make of a case like this if the message was not in Brown but in strip?
 Or are these chaps lying?
 I am anxious to know as soon as possible what information SSA can dig up on the contents of the package’